Intel: Steer Clear Of Our Patents

 (* penis penis peeeennniiisss)

-Software patents aren't what they used to be (Score:3)
+Software patents aren't what they used to be (Score:4, Insightful)

 If Intel was picking on little guys, maybe they'd curl up in the corner.
 Hard to see it in this case.